Co-Founder & Director of Winemaking

 Each day multiple punchdowns are done by hand facilitating a delicate maceration process during fermentation.
 Once each wine has been barreled (or transferred to a concrete tank) to age, we practice minimal handling.
 As a result, most of our wines take on increasing complexity and depth for years to come.

 Our still wine is racked with the goal of minimum air contact over a 12-18 month period.
 Our barrel program consists of high-quality French, American, and Eastern European oak.
 We use first to third-year barrels with varying levels of toast matched to the needs of each varietal.

-Chris and his team are thought leaders in the Texas wine industry when it comes to aging techniques.
+Chris and his team are innovators in the Texas wine industry when it comes to aging techniques.
 In addition to oak barrels they also age wines in concrete tanks.
-Because of their exemplary use of concrete aging technique, we are proud to have the United States' very first Galileo Tank imported from Bordeaux, France exclusively for William Chris Vineyards.
+Our concrete tanks allow for a controlled introduction of oxygen throughout the fermentation and aging processes.
+We are actually the first vineyard in the U.S. to have a Galileo Tank imported from Bordeaux, France exclusively for William Chris Vineyards.

-While Bill and Chris meticulously age single varietals, they also understand the importance of blending.
+While Bill and Chris are passionate about single varietals, they also understand the importance of blending.
 With each varietal's strengths in mind, Bill and Chris work to showcase authentic expressions of each particular vintage.